INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

             // When true exclude empty word properties (lemma, pos,...) in
             // result (default is to include empty properties) "omitEmptyProperties": false,

+            // Use the old names for annotatedField and annotation
+            // (used to be complexField and property)? [false] "useOldElementNames": false,

             // By default, BLS will send the Access-Control-Allow-Origin
             // header to allow all origins to connect, but you can override